mkdadche/Test/README.md

 Maintaining a consistent coding style is essential for readability and maintainability.
 We follow the PEP 8 style guide for Python.
 Key points include:

 - Indentation: Use 4 spaces for indentation.
+This makes your code more readable and aligns with the standard Python indentation style.
+Most code editors and IDEs are configured to automatically use 4 spaces when you press the Tab key.
   ```
     def example_function():
         if some_condition: